+As of March 31, 2015 there were no Agent's and Finders' Warrants outstanding and exercisable.
 As the value of services received could not be reliably measured, the services have been measured at the fair value of agent and finders' warrants issued using the Black-Scholes model.